openstack/releases/PROCESS.rst

 4. Ensure that final releases for libraries also include the specification to create the stable/$series branch.

-5. Use the ``dashboard`` command to prepare the data for tracking the final release and import it into a Google Docs spreadsheet for collaborative editing and monitoring.
+5. Use the ``make-dashboard`` command to prepare the data for tracking the final release and import it into a Google Docs spreadsheet for collaborative editing and monitoring.

 Milestone-3